 What do you do if you find yourself in Rome with two hours spare?
 Whether you have a stopover in Rome before travelling onwards or have some time after a business meeting, every now and then you might end up with a few hours to kill.
 Obviously the easiest would be to head to a nice café, sit in the sun, enjoy an espresso or two and watch the world go by.
 And I can think of worse ways to spend time.
 But after all, we are talking Rome here.
 The eternal city.
 Why not make the most of it?
 What to do in Rome in two hours (I pretend) I hear you ask?

 Well, I am not saying two hours is enough to see all of Rome.
 But it is (just about) enough to give a brief glimpse of what Rome has to offer.

 Two weeks ago, we were faced with exactly this situation.
-We were heading to Rome on business and had a little time to kill between arriving in Rome and meeting the client.
-For my colleague it was her first time in Rome (well she had been to Rome airport a few times, but never actually in Rome itself).
-I’ve visited Rome before (if you are planning your first trip to Rome, ‘How to get around Rome’ and ‘Rome on a Budget’ might come handy?), so I chose a tour that we should be able to complete in two hours.
-And that would show her some of the famous sites of Rome.
+We were heading to Rome on business.
+And we had a little time to kill between arriving in Rome and meeting the client.
+For my colleague it was her first time in Rome (well she had been to Rome airport several times, but never actually in Rome).
+I’ve visited Rome before (if you are planning your first trip to Rome, ‘How to get around Rome’ and ‘Rome on a Budget’ might come handy?).
+So I took the lead and put together a tour that should allow us to see Rome in two hours.
+Well, not all of it, but some of the most famous sites of Rome.

 When it comes to what to do in Rome in two hours, you are spoiled for choices and there is no way you can see it all.
 But that doesn’t mean you shouldn’t try.